-An expert from the Ministry of Agriculture informed caregivers through a training that well-tended and structured Vertical Sack gardens do not only complement the vitamin mineral requirements of people living with HIV, but can also provide them with the necessary antioxidants to boost their health and immune systems depending on which vegetables are grown.
+An expert from the Ministry of Agriculture informed caregivers through a training that well-tended and structured vertical sack gardens do not only complement the vitamin mineral requirements of people living with HIV, but can also provide them with the necessary antioxidants to boost their health and immune systems.
 Next to this they can provide a source of additional income.
-And this was what we were aiming for.

 In follow-up visits a general impression of the condition of the gardens was gained and the impact on the beneficiaries was observed.
 The results were astonishing: